mvolkmann/mvolkmann.github.com/programming/sed-article.md

 to decide whether and how many times to output PatSpace.

 The `P` command is similar, but only outputs the first line of PatSpace.
-It is useful in `sed` scripts that read more than one input line.
+It is useful in `sed` scripts that read more than one input line into PatSpace.

 The `r` command causes all the lines in a given file to be output at the end of a `sed` script.